Looking for a Lady With Fangs and a Moustache: Release

 Abramorama secured the distribution rights to Looking for a Lady With Fangs and a Moustache.
 The film had its "virtual live premiere" on April 8, 2021, at the Rubin Museum of Art in New York City.

 Critical reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of based on reviews.
-Metacritic, which assigns a normalized rating in the 0–100 range based on reviews from top mainstream critics, calculated an average score of 67 based on 4 reviews, indicating "generally favorable" reception.
+Metacritic, which assigns a rating in the 0–100 range based on reviews from top mainstream critics, calculated an average score of 67 based on 4 reviews, indicating "generally favorable" reception.
 Dennis Harvey of Variety called the film "beguiling", while Michael Rechtshaffen of the Los Angeles Times found it "intriguing and distinctive".
 Film Threat reviewer Alex Saveliev likened the film to "an extended confession at a Buddhist temple".
 Nicolas Rapold of The New York Times criticized the lead actor's "desultory" performance and added that "the drift of the filmmaking seemed to fall short of the transcendence envisioned by its story."